-3) Generator Starting Mode
+3) Generator Starting mode

 - Manual: the automatic re-start feature is disabled and any plasma power value between 0 and 100% may be entered.
-It is useful for troubleshooting or when re-configuring the system. - Automatic: when the cell raw counts are lower than the cell Plasma starting count value, a higher power will be applied to the cell to restart the plasma.
+It is useful when troubleshooting or reconfiguring the system. - Automatic: when the cell raw counts are lower than the cell Plasma starting count value, a higher power will be applied to the cell to restart the plasma.

 NOTE: The system checks if the plasma is OFF between cycles.
+This feature is used only when the analyser has a plasma cell.